-Contents vs. Building Coverage in Flood Insurance: What Falls Under Each?
+Contents vs. Building Coverage in Flood Insurance

 No matter the insurer, flood insurance policies provide protection for items under two different coverages: coverage for the building’s structure (the house structure) and coverage for its contents (items inside the building).
-The differences between the two play a major role in determining what exactly is covered and how much financial compensation you will receive after a flood.
+The differences between the two play a major role in determining what exactly is covered and how much financial compensation you could receive after a flood.

 Just how much coverage is available for each is determined by the flood insurance policy you buy.
 Policyholders with an NFIP (National Flood Insurance Program) policy may find their coverage to be limited when compared to policies purchased through the private market.